jstat17/Random-Walk-NFT/README.md

 ## How To Use This Repo
 ##### Compiling
 The file RandomWalk.sol must be compiled with NumericalMath.sol and FixidityLib.sol in the same folder.
 The rest of the files can fetch from external repositories.
-Note that  `pragma solidity ^0.6.6;` because the VRFConsumerBase.sol for the Chainlink VRF Oracle is on `0.6.6`.
+Note that  `pragma solidity ^0.6.6;` for all contracts because the VRFConsumerBase.sol for the Chainlink VRF Oracle is on `0.6.6`.

 ##### RWalk NFTs
 Each unique NFT is generated and stored in a struct `Randomwalk`, which has the properties `name`, `ID`, `nodes` to store the simple data.
 Each NFT also has `int256[] x` and `int256[] y` which are the arrays that store each coordinate component of each node of the walk.